Twelve Symptoms of Damaged Intestinal Flora

 - Ginger root

-In conclusion, the human intestine houses an enormous bacterial population.
-These maintain balance with their host.
-As a result, the bacterial dynamic directly effects your body.
+As you can see, the human intestine houses an enormous bacterial population and these maintain balance with their host.
+As a result, the bacterial dynamic directly affects your body.

 In other words, your health and wellbeing are dependent on the harmony of your gastrointestinal flora.
 Because of this, make sure to watch out for any signs of damaged intestinal flora and take appropriate measures to stay healthy!It might interest you...